Mediterranean Perspectives

 - Palgrave MacMillan is a leading publisher of academic books with a worldwide distribution and marketing infrastructure and a strong commitment to sales

-- promotion through the Mediterranean Seminar, a forum of over 500 specialists and consortium of projects and institutions, across the world and in a range of institutions
+- promotion through the Mediterranean Seminar, a forum of some 2,000 specialists and consortium of projects and institutions, across the world and in a range of institutions

 Compare us to the competition: